On the Quadratic Phase Quaternion Domain Fourier Transform and on the Clifford algebra of $R^{3,1}$: Perspective of quaternion quantum field theory

-0.5 true cm The author thanks Prof. S. Dos Santos for valuable discussions on SVD and transfering the article\cite{MFLBCB23}, Prof. M. Arai and Prof. K. Hamada for allowing the use of workstation in their laboratory.
-Thanks are also due to the library of the Tokyo Institute of Technology and the library of mathematical science of the University of Tokyo for allowing consultation of references.
-0.5 true cm
+{ The author thanks Prof. S. Dos Santos for valuable discussions on SVD and transfering the article\cite{MFLBCB23}, and the Laboratory for Industrial Research (Nissanken) for the finacial aid to the travel expense to INSA in November The author is grateful to Prof. S.J.
+Brodsky, Prof. E. Hitzer and Prof. V. Ariel for helpful communication, Prof. M. Arai and Prof. K. Hamada for allowing the use of a workstation as their research collaborator, and Mr. Wu in the laboratory for helps in Python programmings.
+Thanks are also due to the library of the Tokyo Institute of Technology and that for mathematical science of the University of Tokyo for allowing consultation of references.}